OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 - "system" for the pre-installed system CA certificates
 - "user" for user-added CA certificates

 The CA certificates trusted by the app can be a system trusted CA as well as a user CA. Usually you will have added the certificate of your interception proxy already as additional CA in Android.
-Therefore we will focus on the "user" setting, which allows you to force the Android app to trust this certificate with the following Network Security Configuration configuration below:
+Therefore we will focus on the "user" setting, which allows you to force the Android app to trust this certificate with the following Network Security Configuration below:

 ```xml
 <network-security-config>